RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 7 Cups is available worldwide, and communication within 7 Cups can be in any of the world's written languages, regardless of the user interface language.
 Even so, most communication within 7 Cups is in English.

-Here's the breakdown of visitors to the website by country at the time of writing (April 2018):
+Here's the breakdown of visitors to the website by country in April 2018:

 ![Countries](/assets/guide/countries.png){: style="height: 255px; width: 593px; display: block; margin: 1em auto 0 auto;"}